Czech Wedding Traditions Complete Guide for Modern Couples

 Regional popularity:

-- Rural areas: 85% of weddings include kidnapping
+- Rural areas: Very common at weddings

-- Urban areas: 45% participation rate
+- Urban areas: Less frequently practiced

 - Safety adaptations: Designated “guard” stays with bride